hashicorp/terraform-provider-aws/website/docs/r/codepipeline_custom_action_type.html.markdown

 * `tags` - (Optional) Map of tags to assign to this resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `version` - (Required) The version identifier of the custom action.

-## Attribute Reference
+## Attributes Reference

-The following arguments are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - Composed of category, provider and version.
 For example, `Build:terraform:1`
 * `arn` - The action ARN.